Ardagh Group - Sapulpa

 Sapulpa, OK 74066

-The Verallia North America plant in Sapulpa, OK was built by Liberty Glass Company in 1912.
-In 1994 the facility was purchased by Foster-Forbes as part of its acquisition of Liberty Glass Company, and in 1995 Ball and Saint-Gobain formed Ball-Foster Glass Container Corp. (including Foster Forbes) as a joint venture.
-Two years later in 1996, Saint-Gobain purchased Ball?s interest in the joint venture, making Ball-Foster a wholly-owned subsidiary of Saint-Gobain.
-Then on Jan.
+The Ardagh Group plant in Sapulpa, OK was built by Liberty Glass Company in 1912.
+In 1994, the facility was purchased by Foster-Forbes as part of its acquisition of Liberty Glass Company, and in 1995 Ball and Saint-Gobain formed Ball-Foster Glass Container Corp. (including Foster Forbes) as a joint venture.
+Two years later in 1996, Saint-Gobain purchased Ball’s interest in the joint venture, making Ball-Foster a wholly-owned subsidiary of Saint-Gobain.
+On Jan.
 1, 2001 the name was changed to Saint-Gobain Containers, Inc. and in 2010 the brand name was changed to Verallia.
+On April 11, 2014, Ardagh Group purchased Verallia North America, changing the name to Ardagh Glass Inc.

 The ground was broken and construction began at the Sapulpa plant in October 1912.
 Operations began in February 1913, when lamp chimneys, lantern globes, jelly glasses, tumblers and goblets were among the first items manufactured.
 In 1918, the site began specializing in milk and beverage bottles, and during the years of World War II, the Sapulpa plant manufactured a patented glass mail box and produced glass knobs in addition to the glass beverage bottles.

-Today, the Sapulpa plant has three furnaces that use 1,043 tons of raw and recycled materials in its continuous operations ? seven days a week, 365 days a year.
-The Sapulpa facility has approximately 345 hourly-represented and salaried employees that manufacture approximately 3.3 million glass bottles each day for the beer and beverage markets.
+Today, the Sapulpa plant has two furnaces that use 623 tons of raw and recycled materials in its continuous operation, seven days a week, 365 days a year.
+The Sapulpa facility has approximately 270 hourly-represented and salaried employees that manufacture approximately 2.3 million glass bottles each day for the beer and beverage markets.

 To improve its energy efficiency, the plant took the following actions: